X

 Measurement and Evaluation

-• User Satisfaction: User satisfaction with the prototype.
-Measure how well the prototype meets users’ needs and expectations.
+• User satisfaction: How satisfied users are with the prototype and how well it meets their needs and expectations.

-• Functionality: How well the prototype fulfills the intended functions.
+• Functionality: How well the prototype fulfils the intended functions.
 Check if all key functions are present and operational.

 • Usability: Ease of use and intuitive operation of the prototype.
 Test how simple and pleasant the prototype is to use.

-• Feedback Incorporation: Number of iterations and improved features based on feedback.
-Measure how effectively the collected feedback has been integrated into the prototype.
+• Feedback incorporation: Number of iterations and improved features based on feedback.
+Measure how effectively the collected feedback has been integrated.

 Conclusion

-Prototyping in Design Thinking is a powerful tool for creating user-centered, innovative solutions while minimizing risks and costs.
+Prototyping in design thinking is a powerful tool for creating user-centred, innovative solutions while minimising risks and costs.
 By turning ideas into tangible models, teams can test concepts, gather valuable user feedback, and refine their designs before committing significant resources.
-Whether you’re working with simple sketches, interactive digital prototypes, or advanced technologies like 3D printing and VR, prototyping ensures a structured, iterative process that fosters creativity and collaboration.
-By embracing this approach, you not only accelerate your product development but also ensure that your solutions truly meet user needs, setting the stage for market success.
+Whether you work with simple sketches, interactive digital prototypes, or advanced technologies like 3D printing and VR, prototyping ensures a structured, iterative process that fosters creativity and collaboration.